rux616/Portable-Junk-Recycler-Mk-2/Docs/Portable Junk Recycler Mk 2/README.txt

 Credits and Thanks
 ==================
 - Bethesda: For the base low res texture and the meshes used; also for Fallout 4
-- SavrenX: For the textures from the [SavrenX HD Settlement and Clutters](https://www.nexusmods.com/fallout4/mods/40485) mod
+- SavrenX: For the textures from the SavrenX HD Settlement and Clutters (https://www.nexusmods.com/fallout4/mods/40485) mod
-- pra: For some feature ideas based on their [Scrapping Machine](https://www.nexusmods.com/fallout4/mods/35793) mod
+- pra: For some feature ideas based on their Scrapping Machine (https://www.nexusmods.com/fallout4/mods/35793) mod
-- Kentington: For the OG [Portable Junk Recycler](https://www.nexusmods.com/fallout4/mods/14110) mod
+- Kentington: For the OG Portable Junk Recycler (https://www.nexusmods.com/fallout4/mods/14110) mod
-- DieFeM: For the [code inspiration](https://forums.nexusmods.com/index.php?/topic/7090211-removing-the-notifications-from-removeallitems-used-on-player/page-4#entry64900091) to relatively quickly transfer items from one container to another while bypassing the ObjectReference.RemoveAllItems() function to avoid the freeze associated with it
+- DieFeM: For the code inspiration (https://forums.nexusmods.com/index.php?/topic/7090211-removing-the-notifications-from-removeallitems-used-on-player/page-4#entry64900091) to relatively quickly transfer items from one container to another while bypassing the ObjectReference.RemoveAllItems() function to avoid the freeze associated with it
-- Lively: For allowing me to post the beta of this mod on his Discord server to get some play testing done, and for the [Lively's Keyword Resource](https://www.nexusmods.com/fallout4/mods/51510) mod
+- Lively: For allowing me to post the beta of this mod on his Discord server to get some play testing done, and for the Lively's Keyword Resource (https://www.nexusmods.com/fallout4/mods/51510) mod
-- kinggath: For the [Canary](https://www.nexusmods.com/fallout4/mods/44949) save file monitoring mod
+- kinggath: For the Canary (https://www.nexusmods.com/fallout4/mods/44949) save file monitoring mod
-- Whisper: For the [Standalone Workbenches](https://www.nexusmods.com/fallout4/mods/41832) mod
+- Whisper: For the Standalone Workbenches (https://www.nexusmods.com/fallout4/mods/41832) mod
-- Gambit77, Valdacil, Thirdstorm: For the [AWKCR](https://www.nexusmods.com/fallout4/mods/6091) mod
+- Gambit77, Valdacil, Thirdstorm: For the AWKCR (https://www.nexusmods.com/fallout4/mods/6091) mod
-- F4SE team: For [F4SE](https://f4se.silverlock.org/), without which this mod would not exist
+- F4SE team: For F4SE (https://f4se.silverlock.org/), without which this mod would not exist
-- fireundubh: For [pyro](https://github.com/fireundubh/pyro), which made developing the scripts for this mod so much easier
+- fireundubh: For pyro (https://github.com/fireundubh/pyro), which made developing the scripts for this mod so much easier
-- Neanka, reg2k, shadowslasher410: For the [Mod Configuration Menu](https://www.nexusmods.com/fallout4/mods/21497/)
+- Neanka, reg2k, shadowslasher410: For the Mod Configuration Menu (https://www.nexusmods.com/fallout4/mods/21497/)
-- Joel Day: For the [Papyrus extension](https://marketplace.visualstudio.com/items?itemName=joelday.papyrus-lang-vscode) for Visual Studio Code
+- Joel Day: For the Papyrus extension (https://marketplace.visualstudio.com/items?itemName=joelday.papyrus-lang-vscode) for Visual Studio Code
-- Dank Rafft: For the [Equipment and Crafting Overhaul (ECO)](https://www.nexusmods.com/fallout4/mods/55503) mod
+- Dank Rafft: For the Equipment and Crafting Overhaul (ECO) (https://www.nexusmods.com/fallout4/mods/55503) mod

 Contact
 =======
-If you find a bug or have a question about the mod, please post it on the [mod page at Nexus Mods](https://www.nexusmods.com/fallout4/mods/54138), or in the [GitHub project](https://github.com/rux616/Portable-Junk-Recycler-Mk-2).
+If you find a bug or have a question about the mod, please post it on the mod page at Nexus Mods (https://www.nexusmods.com/fallout4/mods/54138), or in the GitHub project (https://github.com/rux616/Portable-Junk-Recycler-Mk-2).

 If you need to contact me personally, I can be reached through one of the following means:
-- A message via my [Nexus Mods user profile page](https://www.nexusmods.com/fallout4/users/124191)
+- A message via my Nexus Mods user profile page (https://www.nexusmods.com/fallout4/users/124191)
 - My email (replace `-at-` with `@` and `-dot-` with `.`): rux616-at-pm-dot-me
-- I also tend to hang out on various Discord servers (e.g. the ones for [Nexus Mods](https://discord.gg/nexusmods) and [Wabbajack](https://discord.gg/wabbajack))
+- I also tend to hang out on various Discord servers (e.g. the ones for Nexus Mods (https://discord.gg/nexusmods) and Wabbajack (https://discord.gg/wabbajack))